LarsBehrenberg/gb-content-copy/content/posts/george-and-robert-stephenson.md

       When Robert was nineteen, he spent six months at Edinburgh University.
 He studied natural philosophy, chemistry, and natural history.
     buttonToggle: false
+    sideGalleryImages:
+      - imageUrl: /assets/stephenson-longbenton-cottage.jpg
+        imageTitle: Dial Cottage, Killingworth, where Robert grew up.
+The sundial installed by Robert and his father can be seen above the front door.
+      - imageUrl: /assets/stephenson-experiment-first-railway-carriage.jpg
+        imageTitle: The Experiment – the first railway carriage
+      - imageUrl: /assets/stephenson-rail-patent.jpg
+        imageTitle: Fishbelly rail with half-lap joint, patented by Stephenson 1816
   - textTitle: Early career
     text: >-
       ### In 1801, George became a brakeman for Black Callerton Colliery and the